fbpx

 Registered Charity Number 1151152

-Our Board of Trustees meets quarterly, mostly virtually but we like to meet 1-2 times in person either in London or the midlands (as this is nearest to where most are currently based).
+As a trustee you will work with a dynamic and passionate team of trustees and employees who champion the rights of women and birthing people.
+Our Board of Trustees meets quarterly, mostly virtually, but we like to meet 1-2 times per year in person, either in London or the Midlands (as this is nearest to where most are currently based).

 Our recruitment principles